Table of Contents

 They’ll also employ fault determination rules, which are preset criteria used by adjusters to determine fault.
 Unless you have an accident forgiveness clause on your insurance that pertains to the accident in issue, being found at fault in a parking lot accident will affect your rate.

-Insurance providers do not differentiate between accidents that occur on privately owned property and those that occur on public streets.
-It’s also worth noting that, while parking lots are private property, any event that happens there may have legal implications if you are caught driving while drunk in a car park, you could face charges.
+Insurance providers do not differentiate between accidents on privately owned property and those on public streets.
+It’s also worth noting that while parking lots are private property, any event there may have legal implications.
+If you are caught driving while drunk in a car park, you could face charges.
 It’s also possible that you’ll receive demerit points on your license.

 Conclusion

-Any collision, even if it appears to be a minor fender-bender, can have an influence on your auto insurance.
+Any collision, even if it appears to be a minor fender-bender, can influence your auto insurance.
 This is true even if the incident takes place in a parking lot.
 Although parking lots are regarded as privately owned property, all traffic laws still apply.
-They know and follow the traffic rule personally holding from a car accident and avoid the pain and expense of a traffic ticket for a violation.
+They know and follow the traffic rules, personally holding from a car accident and avoiding the pain and expense of a traffic ticket for a violation.
 All drivers should know and practice a safe driving attitude because you are ultimately the one who will make numerous decisions while driving, and those decisions will have consequences.
-You, your passenger, and all road users’ safety are on the line; insurances are just for youth accidents.
+You, your passengers, and all road users’ safety are on the line; insurance is just for youth accidents.
 This is not an excuse to be carrier complacent.